 - budget and budget justification demonstrating how the $10,000 will be spent (see ‘Award’ Section below.)

 The purpose of this award is to assist the awardee with 1) generating data, 2) obtaining research training or 3) traveling to a professional meeting to present data.
-Applicants will be evaluated by the AADR Committee on Diversity and Inclusion (CDI) on the basis of the candidate’s CV, research project, proposed use of the award funds and the support demonstrated in the supervisor/department head letter.
-Scientists from underrepresented racial and ethnic groups who have demonstrated a commitment to a research career as well as academic promise will be considered.
-The CDI will evaluate whether the proposed research project has the potential to advance the chosen field of the applicant.
+Applicants will be evaluated by the AADOCR Committee on Diversity and Inclusion (CDI) on the basis of the candidate’s CV, research project, proposed use of the award funds and the support demonstrated in the supervisor/department head letter.
+The CDI will evaluate the candidate on the basis of the candidates' 1) academic credentials; 2) quality of career development plan; 3) commitment to research career and academic promise; 4) quality and completeness of stated project goals and potential to advance Field; and 5) efforts to promote diversity and inclusion.
+The CDI will evaluate that the proposed research project has the potential to advance the chosen field of the applicant and the degree to which the career development plan supports the applicant's completion of the project and/or related professional growth.
 The applicant should propose reasonable aims that can be accomplished with the award amount and the applicant’s other current or expected financial support in the 12 months after receipt of the award and explain how this award will significantly contribute to the accomplishment of the applicant’s research project and/or advance their research career.

 One Fellowship in the amount of $10,000 will be made.
 Funds awarded can be used for additional research assistance, e.g. to purchase research supplies, equipment, or software, or to compensate for research subjects for human studies, etc.; salary support for the applicant or research personnel; etc. Funds may also be used for travel to conferences and meetings to present data and to engage in professional development and networking opportunities, but the majority of the award should be used to support research activities.
 This award will be made to the institution (if applicable) and no indirect costs (F&A) shall be allowed.

-Selection of the successful candidate will be made by the AADR Committee on Diversity and Inclusion and a recommendation sent to the AADR Board of Directors for final approval.
-The final decision will be made in January 2019, and the recipient will be notified thereafter.
-The fellowship recipient will be formally announced at the IADR/AADR/CADR General Session & Exhibition, Vancouver, BC, Canada, June 19-22, 2019.
+Selection of the successful candidate will be made by the AADOCR Committee on Diversity and Inclusion and a recommendation sent to the AADOCR Board of Directors for final approval.
+The final decision will be made in December 2021, and the recipient will be notified thereafter.
+The fellowship recipient will be formally announced at the AADOCR/CADR Annual Meeting & Exhibition.

 The Fellowship is supported by P&G Professional Oral Health, Crest Oral-B.